 NordVPN is one of the more exciting entries on our list.
 It’s a VPN focused on beating censorship, unlocking content, and security – but how well does it unblock websites on Google Chrome?
 Let’s start by looking at software compatibility: NordVPN offers a Chrome browser extension as well as a standalone app for virtually any platform.
 In either case, it is as easy to use the software as it is to install it, with an intuitive user interface sporting an attractive graphical server map.

-Speaking of servers, there’s a lot of them here: over 5,400 in 61 countries worldwide.
+Speaking of servers, there’s a lot of them here: over 5,800 servers in 59 countries.
 Their network also packs an array of specialty servers tailored toward specific use-cases.
 Want to sneak past shared IP blacklists?
 Fire up the static IP server.
 Really want to get past a firewall?
 Give the multi-hop or obfuscated servers a try.
 Wherever there’s a way to block a website, there’s a way to circumvent that block with NordVPN.

 Other core privacy provisions include 256-bit AES encryption, plus an impressively thorough (and independently audited) no-logging policy.
 There’s an automatic kill switch which prevents a single unencrypted data packet from leaking out, even if your VPN temporarily loses connection.
 Finally, there’s even a CyberSec module, which features optional toggles for ad blocking and anti-malware protection.

 Read our full NordVPN review.

 - SPECIAL OFFER: 3-year plan (75% off - link below)

 - GooglePlay users rating: 4.3/5.0

 - No logs and encrypted connections for total privacy

 - Can't specify City or Province in App.